Want to join our team?

 Qualifications & Requirements

-- Bachelor’s degree required.
+- Bachelor’s degree or equivalent experience.

 Preferred Skills

-- Familiarity with editorial and publication processes.
+- Familiarity with editorial/publishing workflows.

-Hours & Compensation
+Hours & Employment Details

 How to Apply

-- Your resume (maximum 2 pages).
+- Resume (max 2 pages).

 If you believe you are a great fit for one of our ongoing roles and have the skills and qualifications outlined above, please submit your updated resume (2 pages max) and a cover letter outlining your relevant experience to careers@flatpage.com (subject line should include the position title and your name).